Lighting a stone barn conversion, West Yorkshire

 There is no one fixed design template for kitchen lighting but there are common challenges to be addressed.
 There is the need for good functional lighting on the working areas but there is frequently the need to zone the space.
 Dining, sitting and relaxing, food preparation all warrant different lighting treatments and if you’ve got a beautiful kitchen you probably want to light it beautifully too.

 In many homes a kitchen is no longer just a kitchen: it’s also a dining room, breakfast bar, family seating area and indoor-outdoor space.
 Each of these individual spaces has to work in its own right, but the room has to work as a whole too.
-Zoning the individual areas is key, with circuits that can be separated out.
+Zoning the individual areas with light is key, with circuits that can be separated out.
 For examples you might want to create intimacy over the dining table whilst not lighting up the washing up.

 As with all rooms, it’s helpful to think first about ‘what’s interesting about this space’.
 This might prompt lighting of artwork, or a lovely stone wall, or wall lights framing an entrance.
-Uniformity is not important, what you want to look at is.
+Uniformity is not important, lighting what you want to look at is.

 The next question is even more important for a kitchen: ‘where and what sort of functional lighting is required.’
 It’s important to have the right quantity of light, but that doesn’t mean throwing a ceiling-covering grid of downlights at the room.
 A grid of downlights almost inevitably leads to shadows where you don’t want them, and it can also suck the shape and character out of the room.
 By working with the kitchen design rather than ignoring it, you can put the light where you want it, eg; by locating fittings over working surfaces as opposed to behind you.